chabib456/UFO-Sightings-Javascript-Activity-/README.md

-# UFO-Sightings-Javascript-Activity-
+# UFO-Sightings
-Develop a script to filter UFO sighting data using user input and display the results in a table format
+Dvelop a script to display and filter through US UFO sighting data.
+The script would run locally.
+To view the project, please clone the repo and open the index.html file